OmniaRafat232111121/projects-js/randomColor/README.md

 # Js:-
 - Get all element in Html
 - add Event
-- put elment value what input
+- change background with method Math.random()
-- put input element on inner Html
+- toString "#  HexDecimal "
-- empty value after insertion paragraph
+- using Slice method OF string end is not included